niyazed/thermalpod/README.md

 ### ⚠️ DO NOT USE THIS COMMERCIALLY AS A PRODUCT.

 I built this out of curosity and test how this thing will look like.
 This is fully based on some image processing techniques using OpenCV, no hardware components are used.
-It can be integrated with <b>IR Sensor</b> to get the actual temperature.
+It can be integrated with <b>IR Camera</b> to get the actual temperature.
 Now, the temperatue is based on only some mathematical operation.
 So, make sure to integrate an IR and test before doing anything further.

+Here I attached a youtube link - https://www.youtube.com/watch?v=k6qim96wB4k

 #### Dependencies
 - OpenCV